-Lengthy forest walks amongst the trees, with frequent breaks for picking wild blueberries, mushrooms and strawberries are a traditional routine.
-Almost every child in the Czech Rep learns early in life which wild fruits from the forests are safe for consumption.
+Lengthy forest walks amongst the trees, with frequent breaks for picking wild blueberries, mushrooms and strawberries, are a traditional routine.
+Almost every child in the Czech Republic learns early in life which wild fruits from the forests are safe for consumption.
 Many people have secret, favourite areas that they go back to each year.

 All this foraging provides the main ingredients for traditional Czech cakes, pickling jars and soups.

 In the evening on Sundays, train stations are filled with students returning home and retired people who are laden with the fruits of their meanderings over the weekend.